 \vs

-\textbf{Organization of the article.} In Section \ref{section 2} we review the key properties of the fractional Laplacian and fractional heat operator, along with their corresponding Caffarelli-Silvestre extension problems.
-Additionally, we examine the parabolic-to-elliptic transformation and establish a non-homogeneous extension problem for the associated elliptic equation.
-In Section \ref{section 3} we derive an almost monotonicity formula for solutions to the aforementioned extension problem.
-In Section \ref{section 4} we obtain explicit formulas for the volume elements on different subsets and hypersurfaces on the high-dimensional space, and establish some convergence lemmas necessary for Theorem \ref{main}.
-Finally, in Section \ref{section 5} we prove our main result.
+\textbf{Organization of the article.} The article is structured as follows: Section \ref{section 2} presents the relevant properties of the fractional Laplacian and fractional heat operator, including their Caffarelli-Silvestre extension problems.
+We also briefly discuss the fractional Lane-Emden equation and its monotonicity formula.
+Then, we develop the parabolic-to-elliptic transformation and formulate the corresponding non-homogeneous elliptic extension problem.
+Section \ref{section 3} establishes an almost-monotonicity formula for solutions of the non-homogeneous extension problem.
+In Section \ref{section 4}, we derive explicit volume element formulas for relevant subsets and hypersurfaces in the high-dimensional space and prove the convergence results needed for our main result, Theorem \ref{main}.
+The proof of the theorem is completed in Section \ref{section 5}.